emmt/MayOptimize.jl/README.md

 - `P <: Vectorize` for code that assumes valid indices and requires vectorization.

+- `UseBLAS` to use BLAS implementation if available, to vectorize otherwise.

 A block of code provided to the `@may_assume_inbounds` macro will be compiled with bound-checking (and thus no vectorization) if `P <: Debug` and without bound-checking (as if `@inbounds` was specified) if